geraldnguyen/simple-correlation-id/README.md

-This is a simple correlation id generator where the purpose is to simply the generation of correlation id
+This is a simple correlation id generator where the purpose is to simplify the generation of correlation id

 A correlation id has the following format: `<source system>-<pretty-unique-id>`